 The full length of a NASCAR race is anywhere between 1 and a half hours and 3 hours long.
 However, some races can end up being much longer, even upwards of 6 hours.
 This can be due to various delays in the racing, or it could be that it takes this amount of time for the actual race to be completed.

-Factors That Can Affect Race Length
+Factors That Can Affect NASCAR Race Length

-Sometimes the barriers and catch fences can become damaged from high impact collisions.
+Oil spills need to be carefully cleaned up before racing can be resumed as well, as they could cause another accident if there is still some residual oil left on the racetrack.
+Sometimes the barriers and catch fences can become damaged from high impact collisions as well.
 It is crucial that these are repaired as it will put the spectators and the drivers in danger if they are damaged while there are cars going around the track.